 Bethel Preschool is a developmentally-based kindergarten preparatory school that has a distinctive Christian spirituality.
 Our school was established in 1951 by Bethel Lutheran Church to serve the congregation and as an outreach into our local community.

 We recognize that education is a life-long process of formal and informal experiences within the home, school, and church.
 Bethel seeks to collaborate with parents and children to fully develop each child’s potential in a loving and nurturing environment.
 We believe that maximum learning occurs when home and school work together to mutually support and reinforce education and values.

-Quality education occurs when a professional staff of dynamic, well-qualified, loving, relational teachers maintain appropriate credentials and certifications in their field.
+Quality education occurs when a professional staff is filled with dynamic, well-qualified, loving, relational teachers that maintain appropriate credentials and certifications in their field.
 The staff at Bethel lead their classes and the school in a spirit of love and discipline, while striving to set a Christ-like example.